-What is JET?
+What is the JET Program?

 JET is a summer program administered by the Department of Aerospace Engineering.
-The primary purpose of JET is to help ease the transition for Maryland external transfer students and get them on a 2-year track to completing their B.S. in Aerospace Engineering.
+The primary purpose of JET is to help ease the transition for Maryland external transfer students from area community colleges and get them on a 2-year track to completing their B.S. in Aerospace Engineering.
 They receive financial support to pay for a required 200 level ENAE course which is not offered at community colleges, and they take a non-credit course tailored to help them adjust to the department and UMD.